Self-Hosting a Parser: The Bootstrap Problem

 why not just use a parser library

-i could have used an existing parser to read the PEG grammar format. grab some regex, write a recursive descent parser by hand, whatever. and honestly for something this simple that would have been fine.
+i could have used an existing parser to read the PEG grammar format. write a recursive descent parser by hand, grab some regex. for something this simple that would have been fine.
 PEG syntax isn't that complicated.

-but there's something satisfying about the self-contained approach. the meta-grammar is defined using the same types that user grammars get compiled into. it's Grammar, Sequence, Ordered_Choice, Rule_Ref — the same structs everywhere. there's no separate "grammar for reading grammars" system with its own types and its own parser. it's one system that bootstraps itself.
+but the self-contained approach has a property i like. the meta-grammar uses the same types that user grammars get compiled into.
+Grammar, Sequence, Ordered_Choice, Rule_Ref. the same structs everywhere. no separate "grammar for reading grammars" system with its own types and its own parser. one system that bootstraps itself.

 it also means the meta-grammar is testable in the same way user grammars are. i can run it through the same validation, the same bytecode compiler, the same VM. if something is broken in how Pegasus handles sequences or ordered choice, it'll show up in the meta-grammar too because the meta-grammar uses sequences and ordered choice.